agentrickard/domain/README.txt

 given type.

-In the Domain Access model, these permissions are not used in favor of the provided 'edit domain nodes' and 'delete domain nodes' permissions.
-These permissions  allow editors only to edit (and delete) nodes that belong to their domain.
+In the Domain Access model, these permissions are not used in favor of the provided 'Edit any content on assigned domains' and 'Delete any content on assigned domains' permissions.
+These permissions allow editors only to edit (or delete) nodes that belong to their domain.

-To enable this feature, you should grant the 'edit domain nodes' and (optionally) the 'delete domain nodes' permission to some roles.
+To enable this feature, you should grant the 'Edit any content on assigned domains' and (optionally) the 'Delete any content on assigned domains' permission to some roles.
 Then assign individual users accounts to specific domains to assign them as Domain Editors.

-NOTE: Users with the 'delete domain nodes' permission must also be given the 'edit domain nodes' permission in order to delete content.
+NOTE: Users with the 'Delete any content on assigned domains' permission must also be given the 'Edit any content on assigned domains' permission in order to delete content.

 ----
 3.4 Limitations